tapis-project/documentation/source/technical/actors.rst

 Building Images From a Dockerfile
 ---------------------------------

-To register this function as an Abaco actor, we create a docker image that contains the python function and execute it as part of the default command.
+To register this function as an Abaco actor, we create a docker image that contains the Python function and execute it as part of the default command.

 We can build a Docker image from a text file called a Dockerfile.
 You can think of a Dockerfile as a recipe for